-So in September 2016 I sent out my first set of envelopes and haven’t looked back.
+In September 2016 I sent out my first set of envelopes and haven’t looked back.
 For the most part, I send to former baseball, football and hockey players.
 I will send to current players, but during their season only.

-Last year, I began working on a long term project.
+In 2017, I began working on a long term project.
 I decided to try to get the entire 1989 Topps set signed.
 This set is very special to me.
 Its the 1st set that I collected as a boy.
 My mom gave me my 1st packs and began my card collecting.
 I love the design and the cards look really sharp signed.
 Also, there is a ton of this product available for TTM purposes.

 TTM Writing Checklist: